First Floor Power

 Night on Bald Mountain (Finale)

 Fireballet are one of the few US progressive acts of the '70s to get any sort of deal at all; they were signed to the rather wonderful Passport label, who eventually went down the 'chute.
 Pity.
-Anyway, Fireballet were completely overblown and all the better for it; two keyboard players, a drummer with every bit of orchestral percussion known to man, thoroughly ridiculous lyrics and a penchant for 'borrowing' bits of other people's music.
+Anyway, Fireballet were completely overblown and all the better for it; two keyboard players, a drummer with every piece of orchestral percussion known to man, thoroughly ridiculous lyrics and a penchant for 'borrowing' bits of other people's music.
 Sometimes they even credited them.
 Album opener Les Cathèdrales openly rips off George Martin's Theme One, as performed by Van der Graaf Generator, but puts its own twist onto the tune.

 The only Mellotron on Night on Bald Mountain is on the first track on side two, Atmospheres, with some fairly ordinary strings, played by Frank Petto.
 The following Night On Bald Mountain (Suite) is vastly better, if Mellotron-free; a rearrangement of Mussorgsky's Night on Bare Mountain, it works brilliantly and is probably worth the price of admission on its own.

 Despite being produced by ex-Crimso Ian Macdonald (who also guests), the album is somewhat derivative, but I've heard an awful lot worse; it definitely comes under the banner of 'a good listen', although not exactly one for the Mellotron fan.
 Incidentally, the live pic to the right sees the band borrowing Larry "Synergy" Fast's M400.
 Fireballet released a second album, Two, Too (***½), but many progressive fans dislike its rather lightweight approach to the genre.
 To my ears, the band had moved into Styx/Ambrosia territory and the album's still very listenable, despite the appalling sleeve design of a bunch of hairy men wearing tutus (ha ha).
 Sadly, the last anyone heard of the band was several members' involvement with the extremely ropey Intergalactic Touring Band project.